TANK HYDRO TESTING: Hydro testing of our first sample Chicora propellant tank was another learning experience.

 The tank sets on a wooden base in the deep sink.

-The bottom tank bulkhead is like the top, with a central hole, which we have plugged with a Swagelok O-ring fitting.
+The bottom tank bulkhead is like the top, with a central hole,

 We fill the tank initially from the faucet, then place it on the scales to measure total weight, full of water.